 Having bad credit can make getting a mortgage harder, but it is certainly not impossible.
 It’s all about finding the right broker who can help you find the right lender.
 Read our Bad Credit Mortgage Guide to figure out your options.

 Check out our Bad Credit Lenders Guide for a list of brilliant specialist lenders who’ll still help you if you have complex credit issues.
-Or, our nifty Bad Credit Mortgage Calculator lets you know how much you may be able to borrow on a mortgage.
+Our Bad Credit Mortgage Calculator will also let you know how much you could borrow on a mortgage.

 Being registered on the electoral roll is one of the easiest things you can check that could be affecting your credit rating.
 It’s also important to be on the electoral roll when applying for a mortgage because it helps the lender confirm your identity and where you live.
 Being easily identifiable means you’re trustworthy to lenders.